-If you are looking for accommodation in Ávila, there is the Albergue de Peregrinos de Ávila, right across the street and the roundabout in front of the western gate to the medieval city, the Puerta de la Adaja.
+If you are looking for accommodation in Ávila, there is the Albergue de Peregrinos de Ávila, right across the street roundabout in front of the western gate to the medieval city, called the Puerta de la Adaja.
 You can also stay at the Albergue/Hostal in the Convento de Santa Teresa.

 We always enjoy a hotel prior to and after our Caminos, so we chose the Hostal El Rincón, inexpensive yet comfortable, in the center of town.
 For even more choices you can book ahead at Booking.com, to see what is available.

 To begin your day one on the Camino Teresiano, start at the Convento de Santa Teresa, shown below, and walk out the Puerta de Santa Teresa, or St. Teresa's gate, shown farther below.